natluenthaisong/randomthoughts/content/posts/please-please-please-let-me/index.md

 And yet, he has not abandoned hope.
 He continues to plead,
 hopeful that this one time,
-his wish will be granted.
+his wish will be granted. \

-Good times for a change
+Good times for a change \
-See, the luck I’ve had
+See, the luck I've had \
-Can make a good man turn bad
+Can make a good man turn bad \
-So, please, please, please
+So, please, please, please \
-Let me, let me, let me
+Let me, let me, let me \
-Let me get what I want this time
+Let me get what I want this time \
-Haven’t had a dream in a long time
+Haven't had a dream in a long time \
-See, the life I’ve had
+See, the life I've had \
-Can make a good man bad
+Can make a good man bad \
-So, for once in my life
+So, for once in my life \
-Let me get what I want
+Let me get what I want \
-Lord knows, it would be the first time
+Lord knows, it would be the first time \
-Lord knows, it would be the first time
+Lord knows, it would be the first time \

 The lyrics sound fragile, yet upon hearing them, we feel a surge of strength and hope, If we listen with our heart and allow ourselves to be immersed in the feeling.